kirilio3/ros_3/README.md

 dts devel run -R csc22911 -L col-det
 ```
 This command will run the Color_Detection.py file.

+The table shows the python file to its corresponding sh files
 ---

 | Python File             | SH File               |